 We follow The White Rose Maths Hub curriculum which breaks the skills down from the National Curriculum into small achievable steps, whilst maintaining an expectation of challenge.
 To find out more please see the link below:

-All other curriculum areas will be taught through a topic based curriculum, but based on the National Curriculum.
+All other curriculum areas will be taught through the PYP, an inquiry-based curriculum.
 This will allow the children to understand the reason why we learn, how subjects are linked and give them opportunities to explore and develop new skills.
 We endeavour to ensure they know their place in the world, their responsibilities and recognise their own skills and talents.
-All subjects have their coverage tracked across the year to ensure all skills are taught in the correct year group and so learning can build as children move through the school.
+All National Curriculum subjects have their coverage tracked across the year to ensure all skills are taught in the correct year group and so learning can build as children move through the school.

 Science: Science is taught either as part of our class topic or as a discrete subject.
 We track coverage termly and use formalised assessment to record progress.
 We have started to develop our use of floor books in some year groups to record practical learning.
 We realise the importance of Science and Engineering in the future and so support STEM projects as often as possible.
 For example, Dr.Anne Nortcliffe, Director or Engineering Curriculum at Canterbury Christ Church University worked with Year 2 and Year 3 to answer the question ‘Who is controlling the robot?’.

 MFL: We teach weekly MFL to all children in all year groups.
 Our chosen language is Spanish and we use Language Nut for lesson plans, games and experience in speaking & listening, reading, and writing.
 To develop Spanish further we also work with Lingotot to offer an After-school club.